 6. Make the Forms As Simple As Possible.

 Filling out forms is a chore that no one enjoys.
 They’re a pain to deal with, whether online or offline.
-However, there’s no avoiding them in web design; they’re the primary means by which users interact with your site: registrations, lost password recoveries, contact pages, submissions, and so on.
+However, there’s no avoiding them in web design; they’re the primary means users interact with your site: registrations loss password recoveries, contact pages, submissions, and so on.

 Investing a little more time and effort into making your forms naturally usable, welcoming, and well-presented instantly improves the overall design profile of your pages.